ChristopherWilkerson/DevNotes/JavaScriptReadMe.md

 // Prints: Error: Your password is too weak.

 Keep in mind that creating an error is not the same as throwing an error.
 A thrown error will cause the program to stop running.
 We’ll cover how to throw our created errors in the next exercise!

+Learn JavaScript: Error Handling
+The throw Keyword
+2 min

+Creating an error doesn’t cause our program to stop — remember, an error must be thrown for it to halt the program.

+To throw an error in JavaScript, we use the throw keyword like so:

+throw Error('Something wrong happened');
+// Error: Something wrong happened

+When we use the throw keyword, the error is thrown and code after the throw statement will not execute.
+Take for example:

+throw Error('Something wrong happened');
+// Error: Something wrong happened

+console.log('This will never run');

+After throw Error('Something wrong happened'); is executed and the error object is thrown, the console.log() statement will not run (just like when a built-in JavaScript error was thrown!).

+In the next lesson we will cover how to handle an error so that the rest of our code can run!

+Learn JavaScript: Error Handling
+The try...catch Statement
+5 min

+Up to this point, thrown errors have caused our program to stop running.
+But, we have the ability to anticipate and handle these errors by writing code to address the error and allow our program to continue running.

+In JavaScript, we use try...catch statement to anticipate and handle errors.
+Take a look at example below:

+try {
+  throw Error('This error will get caught');
+} catch (e) {
+  console.log(e);
+}
+// Prints: This error will get caught

+console.log('The thrown error that was caught in the try...catch statement!');
+// Prints: 'The thrown error that was caught in the try...catch statement!'

+Now, let’s break down what happened in the try...catch statement above:

+    We have code that follows try inside curly braces {} known as the try block.
+    Inside the try block we insert code that we anticipate might throw an error.
+    Since we want to see what happens if an error is thrown in the try block, we throw an error with the message 'This error will get caught'.
+    Following the try block is the catch statement which accepts the thrown error from the try block .
+The e represents the thrown error.
+    The curly braces that follow catch(e) is known as the catch block and contains code that executes to handle the error.
+    Since the error is caught, our console.log() after the try...catch statement prints 'The thrown error that was caught in the try...catch statement!'.

+Generally speaking, in a try...catch statement, we evaluate code in the try block and if the code throws an error, the code inside the catch block will handle the error for us.
+The provided example just showcases how a try...catch statement works because we know an error is being thrown.
+Let’s first practice writing our own try...catch statement and afterwards we will go over a more practical usage of try...catch.